jdtsmith/autoftp/README.md

 ### Remote Commands

 If your FTP server supports the `SITE` FTP command for sending custom commands to the server, you can specify a command to send after files are uploaded with `-r|--remote-command`.
 If configured in the `.autoftp` config file (see below), the remote command can even be multi-line.
 Note that newline characters are not permitted in FTP commands, so they are translated to null characters ('\0').
 Your FTP server's `SITE` handlers would need to be able to translate these.
-The [`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) MicroPython FTP server includes such support for `exec`'ing remote commands.
+The [`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) MicroPython FTP server includes such support for `exec`'ing remote python statements.

 If `-r|--remote-match` patterns are specified, the `remote-command` will _only_ be run after uploading files which match these patterns.